jonmadison/zero-to-api-talk/0toApi.md

 ^Here's how I decided to show a list of plants for now.
 IRL i'd probably have some meta info like pagination info, number of total results or somesuch, etc.

-^How should we ask for this resource? using HTTP verbs, in this case specifically GET.
+^[SAY] How should we ask for this resource? using HTTP verbs, in this case specifically GET.

 ---